YameenMunir/Diabetes-Prediction-and-Prevention-App-with-Streamlit/README.md

 - **🧮 Risk Group Distribution:** See how many people in the dataset are diabetic vs. non-diabetic, with an explanation of why this matters.
 - **📈 Average Glucose by Age Group:** Explore how average glucose levels and group sizes change across age groups, with a combined bar/line chart and plain-language insights.
 - **⚖️ BMI Category Breakdown:** View the distribution of BMI categories (underweight, normal, overweight, obese) and learn why this is important for diabetes risk.
+- **🧬 Insulin Level Distribution:** Visualizes the spread of insulin levels in the dataset, highlighting common ranges and outliers.
+This helps users understand how their insulin value compares to the population and why abnormal insulin levels are a key risk factor for diabetes.
+- **🩸 Blood Pressure by Age Group:** Shows the average blood pressure for different age groups, revealing trends and potential risk periods.
+This chart helps users see how blood pressure changes with age and why managing blood pressure is crucial for diabetes prevention.

 Each visualization is in its own dropdown (expander) for a clean, user-friendly experience.
 Explanations and practical takeaways are provided for every chart.